Ganda Singh Wala

-The village is now 45 minutes drive from Lahore after the construction of new Lahore-Firozpur road.
-Nearby Burj Naamdaar village is noted for the cultivation of bamboo.
+The village is now a 45-minute drive from Lahore after the construction of the new Lahore-Firozpur road.
+The Burj Naamdaar village nearby is noted for the cultivation of bamboo.

 Etymology

-The village was named after Ganda Singh Datt.
+The village was named after Ganda Singh Datt, a Sikh soldier in the British Indian Army.
 It lies on the border with Eastern Punjab, India.
-The Pakistani village, which was named after a Sikh man, lies opposite the Indian village of Hussainiwala, which in turn was named after a Muslim man.
+The Pakistani village, named after a Sikh man, lies opposite the Indian village of Hussainiwala, which in turn was named after a Muslim man.

 India Pakistan Border

 Border crossing

 The border crossing is now closed.
 In the 1960s and 1970s, it was the principal road crossing between India and Pakistan, but was replaced by the border crossing at Wagah, a little further north.
 In 2005 there were proposals to reopen the border, but it remained closed.
 More recently the Chief Minister of Punjab Shahbaz Sharif proposed the reopening of the border when he visited Attari in India.

 Border ceremony

-Since 1970 a daily 6 pm Beating Retreat Border Ceremony is jointly held at the border crossing by military of both nations.
-It similar to the Attari-Wagah border ceremony.
+Since 1970, a daily 6 pm Beating Retreat Border Ceremony is jointly held at the border crossing by the military of both nations.
+It is similar to the Attari-Wagah border ceremony.
 Attendees are seated close by, as compared to Wagah where crowds are kept far apart.
-Unlike the jingoistic display at Wagah which draws nationalistic tourists from all over India and Pakistan, the Hussainiwala ceremony is more intimate and attended mostly by local Punjabis on either side of the border.
-As a result, the atmosphere is not as tense, and Indian and Pakistani attendees often smile and wave to one another.
+The Indian village across the border is Hussainiwala.
+"Ganda Singh Wala-Hussainiwala border ceremony" is attended mostly by local Punjabis on either side of the border.